Why is this medicine prescribed?

 Before using somatropin injection,

 - tell your doctor if you have recently had heart or stomach surgery, an accident or trauma, or serious breathing problems, or if you have sleep apnea (stopping breathing for short periods of time during sleep), cancer, or diabetic retinopathy (damage to the eyes caused by diabetes).
 Your doctor may tell you not to use somatropin injection.
+Somatropin injection should not be used in children whose growth plate has closed and whose bones are no longer growing (usually after puberty).

-- tell your doctor if you have ever had cancer or if you have ever been treated with radiation therapy to the head or brain; or if you have or have ever had diabetes; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); pancreatitis (swelling of the pancreas); papilledema (swelling of the optic nerve caused by increased pressure in the brain); scoliosis (curving of the spine); high blood levels of phosphate; or thyroid, parathyroid, or liver problems.
-Somatropin should not be used in children whose growth plate has closed and whose bones are no longer growing (usually after puberty).
+- tell your doctor if you have ever had cancer and were treated with radiation therapy to the head or brain; or if you have or have ever had diabetes; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); pancreatitis (swelling of the pancreas); papilledema (swelling of the optic nerve caused by increased pressure in the brain); scoliosis (curving of the spine); high blood levels of phosphate; or thyroid, or parathyroid problems.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using somatropin injection, call your doctor.